ccor27/push_swap/README.md

 - the struct
 	- index: a number to represent how each node should be (really I need this??)
 	- pos: position of the node in the stack
+## NOTES
+- the project already sort the stack A, it works with 100 elements (300-400 movements)
+- with 500 elements we get 5700 and more movements, so we have to fix that
+- when we make ./ush_swap without any parameter, we should see nothing (or at least that saids the evaluation sheet)
+- organize the files and the functions
+- refactor the code, too much lines
+- comment the code
+- understand how the checker works
+- make the bonus ???